DGopalan98/Mflowgen-Compiler-Flow/README.md

 ```bash
 if { ![analyze -format sverilog {"inputs/design2.sv" "inputs/design.v"}] } { exit 1 }
 ```
 Apart from this, we also need to set DC to first synthesize the PE module `WrappedPE_wrapped` and then use the same synthesized PE whenever it is instantiated in a design.
-For this I added the following lines to the same file
+For this I added the following lines to the same file.
 ```bash
 current_design WrappedPE_wrapped
 compile_ultra